 Because this fund is limited, please only apply for funds if you have no alternative funding source such as grant or departmental funds to cover the open access (OA) publishing fee.
 This fund is made available to help defray OA publication charges to UCSF faculty without other funding.

-UCSF personnel in all other categories (students, staff, and professors without salary) may apply on behalf of a faculty co-author.
+UCSF personnel in all other categories (e.g. students, postdocs, and staff) may apply on behalf of a faculty co-author.
 Each application must have a sponsor from one of the six series listed above.
 An awarded application will constitute that faculty member's allocation for the year (journal article) or for two years (book).
 See amounts covered below.

-UCSF scholars are encouraged to include open access article processing charges (APCs) in their grant proposals.
+UCSF researchers are encouraged to include open access article processing charges (APCs) in their grant proposals.
 Many funders, including the NIH, cover such costs.

 Only one author per publication may apply for funds.
-Eligible faculty may be awarded funds toward one open access article in a 12-month period (based on date billed), or towards one OA book every other year, so long as funds are available.
+Eligible faculty may be awarded funds toward one open access article per calendar year, or towards one OA book every other year, so long as funds are available.
 OA books costing $2,000 or less may be funded once per 12 months.

 Publications that otherwise meet the publication criteria below but that charge to download file formats other than HTML will be funded at up to half the amount in the respective category.